 By working with others locally, we can support each other, empower ourselves and get things done.
 We can seek local solutions.
 We can experiment and try out new sustainable approaches…local food, local energy, local industry.
 We won’t always know the answers but we can have fun looking for them.

-The steering group usually meets on the first Tuesday of each month.
-These meetings are open to the public and are held on altr=ernate months in Llandeilo and Llandovery.
+The steering group has been meeting on the first Tuesday of each month, alternately in Llandeilo and Llandovery.